AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include picture.html img="step8" ext="png" alt="Styled navbar-links container" %}
+{% include picture.html img="step8.png" alt="Styled navbar-links container" %}

 This is the actual, physical "menu" part of our navigation.
 The margin ensures that the menu appears detached from the rest of the navbar, as if it's floating on the page.
 If instead you'd like it to appear as a physical extension of the navigation bar, simply get rid of the margin and border radius and shift the shadow down: